ehcloninger/my72mgb/_posts/2021-05-14-clutching-at-straws.md

 I paid $50 to buy and ship 3 parts weighing less than 3 ounces.
 Nobody said restoring a 50-year old car was cheap or easy.

+---

+**Update: 2021-05-21**: I talked with Tim and he had Pearline on the lift that afternoon.
+He was disconnecting the clutch from the transmission as I called.
+It was about 3:00 PM on Friday, so I probably won't hear anything back until middle or late next week.
+I'm itching to have her back, maybe by Memorial Day weekend.